Rosalyn La Pier

 State of Montana, State Historic Preservation Office, Board Member, 2007-2010, 2011-2014, appointed by Governor Brian Schweitzer, reappointed by Governor Steve Bullock

-Rosalyn has been selected as a Professional Fellow for Spring 2014, with the Maureen and Mike Mansfield Center's program wtih the U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam.
+Professional Fellow, U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam, Spring 2014.

 International Research Grant, International Studies, University of Montana, Summer 2013